petkobogdanov/pyspady/README.md

 PySpady - a Python sparse multi dictionary coding library

 TODO
-Boya and Max, can you try to design/describe the interfaces for key functions/classes.
+* Boya and Max, can you try to design/describe the interfaces for key functions/classes.
 For example, we will have something for dictionry generation, then we will have diffeernt solvers for TGSD: 2D OMP and L1, tensors, etc
+* Different models: low rank: LYWR (as in TGSD)  or via a rank norm LWR with rank-norm(W); versus non-low-rank as in the separable dictionaries paper or 2D-OMP
+* Different optimizers (coding): ADMM (as in TGSD), FASTI or gradient based (from the separable dictionary paper), OMP greedy, Kronecker + vetorize for 1D problem.

-Dicitonary Generate Methods atoms should correspond to coloumns
+Dictionary Generate Methods atoms should correspond to coloumns

 gen_GFT
   Params: